 Note that if you plan to work in nursing home management, you will need to pursue licensure with your state.
 All states require licensure, though requirements for gaining licensure vary by state.

-An MBA in healthcare management has the potential to qualify you for the highest levels of the profession, including clinical director and other executive roles.
+An MBA in healthcare management or Master of Science in Healthcare Administration has the potential to qualify you for the highest levels of the profession, including clinical director and other executive roles.

 Discover the primary differences between highly related healthcare fields: